Reihannudin/Full-Python-Basic/README.md

 # Full-Python-Basic
- This is Python Basic for Machine Learning
+Hallo my name is Reihannudin you can called me Han i make some Learning Python Basic full for beginner I made it complete from start to finish